NovemberRome/design-brief-webpack/Readme.md

-To get up and running from yesterday's code, run `npm i redux react-redux` to install the new libraries.
+To get up and running from yesterday's code, run `npm i redux-thunk` to install the new libraries.